Welcome to the Acritas Privacy Notice.

 It is important that you read this Privacy Notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Privacy Notice supplements the other notices and is not intended to override them.

-Acritas Research Limited is the controller and responsible for your personal data (collectively referred to as "Acritas”, "we", "us" or "our" in this Privacy Notice).
-Acritas Research Limited is a private limited company (number 04587274) whose registered office is at 5-6 Benton Terrace, Newcastle upon Tyne NE2 1QU.
+Acritas Ltd is the controller and responsible for your personal data (collectively referred to as "Acritas”, "we", "us" or "our" in this Privacy Notice).
+Acritas Ltd is a private limited company (number 04587274) whose registered office is at 5-6 Benton Terrace, Newcastle upon Tyne, NE2 1QU.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Privacy Notice.
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.